-Carpets are a beautiful and functional addition to your home, but their maintenance can be tricky.
+Carpets are a beautiful and functional addition to your home, but maintenance can be tricky.
 How are you cleaning yours to best preserve them?
-Dry cleaning and steam cleaning both have pros and cons that you need to be aware of.

 Carpet Cleaning Explained

-Before you can determine which of these two methods is better for your carpets, you have to know what they entail.
+Before determining which of these two methods is better for your carpets, you have to know what they entail.
 Do you think that dry cleaning and steam cleaning are self-explanatory?
-If so, you’ll be surprised to learn that their names are misleading.
+You’ll be surprised to learn that their names are misleading.

 What Is Dry Carpet Cleaning?

-- Dry foam: Shampoo is applied to your carpet and then left to dry out.
+- Dry foam: You apply shampoo to the carpet before leaving it to dry out.
 Once the shampoo has had enough time to work through your carpet fibers, you vacuum up the dry residue it leaves behind.
-A standard vacuum will do, making this the standard method of choice.
+A standard vacuum will do, making this a common method of choice.

 - Oscillating pads: In this method, you spray a balanced pH solution onto the carpet and leave it to work until it dries.
 It reacts with the carpet fibers to agitate and loosen dirt.
-An oscillating machine is then used to deep clean the carpet.
+You then use an oscillating machine to deep clean the carpet.

 What Is Steam Cleaning?